As if she wasn't terrible enough, Chrissy Teigen has dubbed herself a member of the "cancel club."

 There's something undeniably noble about the role these people have assigned themselves in the imaginary reality they live in.
 They cut themselves off from friends and family, from church leaders and anyone else trying to convince them that they aren't living in a dystopian detective novel as part of the underground resistance.
 They give up everything to fight the deep state pedophiles.

 In July, Q believers co-opted the #SaveTheChildren hashtag and organized rallies that lured in a lot of well meaning people with no idea about the conspiracy theory behind it.
-All that energy might have actually been useful if directed toward increasing awareness of the realities of child trafficking—and perhaps promoting some legislation to help fight it.
+All that energy might have been useful if directed toward increasing awareness of the realities of child trafficking—and perhaps promoting some legislation to help fight it.

 But the QAnon cult isn't interested in any of that.
 The only part of the government you can trust is the Trump administration, and anyone who tells you that child trafficking is not primarily the work of an elite Satanic cabal is probably working for the elite Satanic cabal—if Tom Hanks is one of the bad guys, anyone can be.